sanders41/python-project-generator/README.md

   [trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) in PyPI with a workflow name of pypi_publish.yml.

+  If the project is a FastAPI project this will create workflows to deploy to test and production servers using GitHub runners.

 - Release Drafter

   Choosing yes will create a [release drafter](https://github.com/release-drafter/release-drafter)